Aman12034876/Aman-Dubey/README.md

     {/* Other Screens or Navigation Stacks... */}
     <ChatWidget
        preLoaded={true}
-       customColor={'#FFFFFF'}
-       statusBarStyle={'dark-content'}
+       customColor={'#FFFF00'}
        helloConfig={helloConfig}
     />
   </NavigationContainer>
   );
 ```
-*Note:* This widget is optimized for positioning using the "position: absolute" style property, allowing it to seamlessly overlay your entire app interface.
+*Note:* This widget is optimized for positioning using the `position: 'absolute'` style property, allowing it to seamlessly overlay your entire app interface.

 To ensure optimal visual integration and prevent interference with other absolute elements, we strongly recommend placing the chat widget within your navigation container.
-By positioning it at the bottom of the container, you can ensure a consistent and undisturbed layout for the widget.

-Alternatively, if you are using the chat widget within a specific screen, it is advisable to position it at the bottom of that screen.
-This placement strategy ensures a cohesive user experience, as the chat widget remains easily accessible without obstructing other essential elements.
+Position it at the bottom of the navigation container/screen, this will ensure that the chat widget remains easily accessible without obstructing other absolute elements in your app.

 ### Invoke Widget:
 You can invoke this widget from anywhere in your app: